-What is a Virginia Auto Dealer Bond?
+What Is a Virginia Auto Dealer Bond?

-If a licensed auto dealer in Virginia fails to conduct business in line with state regulations, a claim can be brought against the auto dealer's bond.
+If a licensed auto dealer in Virginia fails to conduct business in line with state regulations, then a claim can be brought against the auto dealer's bond.
 Successful claims result in compensation paid to the complaining party to cover damages they incurred due to the auto dealer's actions.

 Virginia Auto Dealer Bond Obligee Details

 In Virginia, the auto dealer obligee is as follows:

 Virginia Motor Vehicle Dealer Board

 Who Needs a Virginia Auto Dealer Bond?

 Auto dealers in Virginia may sell or exchange new or used vehicles with the proper license.
 Both new and used dealers are required to have a Virginia auto dealer bond, regardless of how many vehicles they sell or exchange each year.

 How Do You Get a Virginia Auto Dealer Bond?